Office of Law Enforcement Oversight (OLEO)

 OLEO collaborates with the Sheriff’s Office to offer an Alternative Dispute Resolution (ADR) program to resolve disagreements by talking through an issue with a neutral third party facilitating the discussion.
 It is an alternative to the traditional complaint and disciplinary process that must be entered voluntarily by both parties and allows the parties to resolve complaints themselves, rather than depend on the judgment of others.

-OLEO’s jurisdiction is composed of all the places served by the Sheriff’s Office, including unincorporated King County, Metro, Sound Transit, King County Airport, and 13 Contract Cities:
+OLEO’s jurisdiction is composed of all the places served by the Sheriff’s Office, including services in unincorporated areas of King County, King County airport, Metro, Sound Transit, and the partnering contract cities of:

 - Maple Valley